apocop/apocop.githup.io/_posts/2019-11-13-python-group-regex.md

 | Y | BB | - | 105 | WC | ∅ |
 | Yamaha | Tuba | delimiter |  100 Series | With Case | Product Iteration |

 > The Mark or iteration is usually written with Roman Numerals, such as YAS-200AD**II**.
-No roman numerals means the product is the first iteration!
+No Roman numeral means the product is the first iteration!

 Since we don't need to pull out this level of detail from IDs in our example, we'll reduce this template even further.

 Interestingly enough, this system was so successful that other companies noticed and started following a similar approach.
 Note the similarity between the Jupiter Tuba [JTU1110](http://jupitermusic.com/us/products/brass/tubas/) and Eastman Tuba [EBB234](https://www.eastmanwinds.com/ebb234).
 Any guesses on what the first letter stands for?

-### Examening the typos
+### Examining the typos

-Let's look at the typos we'll be trying to normalize.
-Let's look at the Yamaha Alto Sax [YAS-200ADII](https://usa.yamaha.com/products/musical_instruments/winds/saxophones/yas-200adii/index.html).
+Let's look at the typos we'll normalize, specifically at the Yamaha Alto Sax [YAS-200ADII](https://usa.yamaha.com/products/musical_instruments/winds/saxophones/yas-200adii/index.html).
 This Product ID might be written a variety of ways such as:

 * yas200adii
 * yas 200